haven1network/proof-of-identity-hackathon/README.md

 ## Provable Identity Framework

-All Haven1 users will be required to complete identity verification to deter illict activity and enable recourse mechanisms on transactions.
+All Haven1 users will be required to complete identity verification to deter illicit  activity and enable recourse mechanisms on transactions.
 Once completed, users will receive a non-transferrable NFT containing anonymized information that developers on Haven1 can utilize to permission their apps and craft novel blockchain use cases.